kodecocodes/bkk/frontmatter/conclusion.markdown

 # Conclusion

 [TODO: FPE: Please add concluding comments from the team and a thank you from the reader.
 Feel free to also treat this as a sort or "Where to Go From Here?" and direct the reader to other helpful resources on our site to help them deepen their understanding.
+This can be anywhere from 2-3 paragraphs to a full page.
 See EXAMPLE below.]

 EXAMPLE: